Nori-zk/nori-bridge-sdk/contracts/mina/eth-processor/MVCE3.md

 # o1js-2.9 behaviour:

-[Link to upgrade attempt](https://github.com/Nori-zk/nori-bridge-sdk/tree/MAJOR/alpha-o1-29)
+[Link to upgrade attempt](https://github.com/Nori-zk/nori-bridge-sdk/tree/MAJOR/alpha-o1-29) If testing remove node_modules and reinstall.
+If you get errors about conflicting o1js verions clear you package-lock.json and node_modules and try again.

 An upgrade to EthProcessor, EthVerifier has been attempted within this repository in this branch.
 We set the `overrides` property of the root package.json to override all workspace members o1js peer dependancy to o1js v2.9.0 and regenerated the package-lock.json by deleting the old one, removing the node_modules folder in the root directory, and doing an npm install.
 The package-lock.json was manually inspected along with the contents of the node_modules folder as well as other thorough checks to ensure o1js v2.9.0 was the only installed version.
 Note the `overrides` also apply to dependancies where o1js is a peer dependancy such as [proof conversion](https://github.com/Nori-zk/proof-conversion), without having to re-release those packages.